Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 And of course, many people argue that the reason that identity politics was promoted to the forefront of the neoliberal leftist agenda is because it's very easy to make concessions and control the rhetoric around such subjects without having to do anything meaningful.

-Whereas if you allie yourself to the vast majority of the populations of America or the United Kingdom, the native population, and that's not necessarily a racial description when it c obviously not when it comes to America, and even the UK.
+Whereas if you ally yourself to the vast majority of the populations of America or the United Kingdom, the native population, and that's not necessarily a racial description, obviously not when it comes to America and even the UK.

-But when you talk about this in terms of class politics, if your priority and the inception of the left was of course in strong affiliation, in fact entirely in connection to the proletariat and the working class, if you abandon them, and as the left have done under Clinton, Obama, Blair, Starmer, start to speak about ordinary working class people with contempt and hatred, you've got no market, you've got no audience, you've got no mandate, you've got no principles, you've got no rights, and here we are.
+But when you talk about this in terms of class politics, if your priority, and the inception of the left was, of course, in strong affiliation, in fact, entirely in connection to the proletariat and the working class, if you abandon them, and as the left have done under Clinton, Obama, Blair, Starmer, started to speak about ordinary working class people with contempt and hatred, you've got no market, you've got no audience, you've got no mandate, you've got no principles, you've got no rights, and here we are.

-They've been exposed as a bureaucratic class with no ideology, the same kind of affinity with the war machine, the big farming machine, the big food machine that we always attributed to the big business Republicans of the eighties and nineties and the Conservative Party of my country that pulled apart all of the various industries that have been paid for and built by the taxpayer and the sweat and blood of British people for generations, sold it back to them.
+They've been exposed as a bureaucratic class with no ideology, the same kind of affinity with the war machine, the big farming machine, the big food machine that we always attributed to the big business Republicans of the 80s and 90s and the Conservative Party of my country that pulled apart all of the various industries that had been paid for and built by the taxpayer and the sweat and blood of British people for generations, sold it back to them.

-They've lost their integrity, they've lost their mandate, and now they're all losing their jobs.
+They've lost their mandate and now they're all losing their jobs.

-And the only way they can do that, it seems is like through electioneering and corruption and manipulation and gerrymandering and controlling media and trying to stop Elon Musk by an ex, and it's falling apart, man.
+And the only way they can do that, it seems, is like through electioneering and corruption and manipulation and gerrymandering and controlling media and trying to stop Elon Musk buying X and it's falling apart, man.

 It's falling apart in real time.

-We'll finish uh this uh UN speech when with Trump's attention turning to my country, the United Kingdom, where he says that UK wants to go with Sharia Law.
+We'll finish this UN speech with Trump's attention turning to my country, the United Kingdom, where he says that the UK wants to go to Sharia law.

-Again, Trump is um, what do I want to say?
+Again, Trump is, what do I want to say?

 He's a rhetorical, he's a skilled orator and he understands rhetoric.